 Gradients

 Gradients make designing projects a whole lot easier for branding designers.
 Every company has their own colour palette.
 Using each company colour as a gradient makes for a quick-fix background that is pleasing to the eye.
-Also, a gradient background can make the project attractive without grabbing too much attention.
+Also, a gradient background can make the project attractive without demanding too much attention.

 Multicolour Noise